 Permissible levels of O3

 The breakpoints concentrations describing the quality of air based on ground-level ozone concentrations for different countries are here.
-In India, the daily O3 levels of up to 100 µg/m3 are considered satisfactory.
+Also, in India, the daily O3 levels of up to 100 µg/m3 are satisfactory.

 Table: Breakpoints of Ozone (µg/m3)